Brunofell/MedPro_API/README.md

 # MEDPRO - API

-Esta é a API avançada para o projeto **MEDPRO**, uma plataforma dedicada à gestão de prontuários médicos.
-A API foi desenvolvida em **Java Spring Boot** com integração a um banco de dados **PostgreSQL**, oferecendo segurança com autenticação JWT e documentação completa via Swagger.
+This is the advanced API for the **MEDPRO** project, a platform dedicated to managing medical records.
+The API was developed using **Java Spring Boot** with integration to a **PostgreSQL** database, offering security through JWT authentication and complete documentation via Swagger.

-Durante o desenvolvimento, a API foi temporariamente hospedada na AWS para validações em ambiente de produção.
-No entanto, optamos por descontinuar a hospedagem para focar em outros aspectos do projeto e otimizar o uso de recursos.
+During development, the API was temporarily hosted on AWS for production environment validation.
+However, we decided to discontinue hosting to focus on other aspects of the project and optimize resource usage.

-## Funcionalidades
+## Features

-- **Autenticação JWT:** Segurança avançada para proteger dados médicos/pacientes sensíveis.
+- **JWT Authentication:** Advanced security to protect sensitive medical/patient data.
-- **Gerenciamento de Prontuários Médicos:** CRUD completo para o gerenciamento de prontuários.
+- **Medical Records Management:** Full CRUD operations for managing medical records.
-- **Controle de Pacientes e Médicos:** Funções para gerenciar informações de pacientes e médicos.
+- **Patient and Doctor Management:** Functions to handle patient and doctor information.
-- **Swagger UI:** Documentação interativa da API.
+- **Swagger UI:** Interactive API documentation.
-- **PostgreSQL**: Banco de dados para armazenamento seguro e persistente.
+- **PostgreSQL:** Database for secure and persistent storage.
-- **CRUD COMPLETO PARA MÉDICOS, PACIENTES E CONSULTAS**
+- **Full CRUD for Doctors, Patients, and Appointments**

-## Tecnologias Utilizadas
+## Technologies Used

-- **Java** (vXX) - Linguagem principal da aplicação.
+- **Java** (vXX) - Main programming language.
-- **Spring Boot** (vXX) - Framework para construção da API.
+- **Spring Boot** (vXX) - Framework for building the API.
-- **Spring Security + JWT** - Para autenticação e autorização de usuários.
+- **Spring Security + JWT** - For user authentication and authorization.
-- **PostgreSQL** - Banco de dados relacional.
+- **PostgreSQL** - Relational database.
-- **Spring Data JPA** - Para facilitar o acesso ao banco de dados.
+- **Spring Data JPA** - Simplifies database access.
-- **Swagger** - Ferramenta para documentação da API.
+- **Swagger** - Tool for API documentation.
-- **Maven** - Gerenciamento de dependências e build.
+- **Maven** - Dependency and build management.